Debiased Kernel Estimation of Spot Volatility in the Presence of Infinite Variation Jumps: Introduction

 where $\widehat{IV}_t$ denotes an estimator of $IV_t=\int_0^t \sigma_s^2ds$ and $K_b(u):=K(u/b)/b$ for a chosen kernel $K$ and a bandwidth $b>0$.
 For instance, using the realized quadratic variation $\widehat{IV}_t=\sum_{i=1}^{[nt]}(\Delta_i ^nX)^2$, this reduces to

 as proposed in \cite{kristensen2010nonparametric,fan2008spot}.

-Spot volatility estimators differ markedly from their integrated volatility counterparts, with their local nature altering the efficiency picture in subtle but important ways: on the one hand, optimal convergence rates are of order $n^{-1/4}$ (compared with $n^{-1/2}$ in the integrated volatility case); on the other hand, kernel-based estimators enjoy a degree of built-in robustness against jumps, since ``large'' jumps are relatively rare and are unlikely to fall in a narrow neighborhood of $\tau$ where $K_b$ places most of its mass.
-For instance, \cite[Theorem 13.3.3]{jacod2012discretization} shows that in the case of uniform kernels (i.e., $K(u)={\bf 1}_{[0,1)}(u)$ or $K(u)={\bf 1}_{(-1,0]}(u)$) the estimator \eqref{KrnlSpotVol0} admits a rate-optimal CLT even in the case of unbounded variation jumps, provided $Y<4/3$\footnote{The case of jumps of bounded variation corresponds to $Y<1$, while the jumps are of unbounded variation when $Y>1$.}.
-However, high levels of jump activity can still degrade performance, and the rate becomes suboptimal for $Y\geq 4/3$: in general, for any $a\in(0,1/2]$ such that $Y<2/(1+a)$, one can find a bandwidth $b_n$ such that $n^{a/2}(\hat\sigma_\tau^2-\sigma_\tau^2)\stackrel{\mathcal{D}}{\longrightarrow}\mathcal{N}(0,V_\sigma)$, which yields a rate that is slower than $n^{-\frac{2-Y}{2Y}}$.
+Spot volatility estimators differ markedly from their integrated volatility counterparts, with their local nature altering the efficiency picture in subtle but notable ways: on the one hand, optimal convergence rates are of order $n^{1/4}$ (compared with $n^{1/2}$ in the integrated volatility case); on the other hand, kernel-based estimators enjoy a degree of built-in robustness against jumps, since ``large'' jumps are relatively rare and are unlikely to fall in a narrow neighborhood of $\tau$ where $K_b$ places most of its mass.
+For instance, \cite[Theorem 13.3.3]{jacod2012discretization} shows that in the case of uniform kernels (i.e., $K(u)={\bf 1}_{[0,1)}(u)$ or $K(u)={\bf 1}_{(-1,0]}(u)$) the estimator \eqref{KrnlSpotVol0} admits a rate-optimal CLT even in the case of unbounded variation jumps, provided $Y<4/3$.
+(Here and below, we use ``unbounded variation'' to refer to the regime $Y>1$; the borderline case $Y=1$ is excluded throughout because it gives rise to additional logarithmic terms in the relevant expansions).
+However, high levels of jump activity can still degrade performance, and the rate becomes suboptimal for $Y\geq 4/3$: in general, for any $a\in(0,1/2]$ such that $Y<2/(1+a)$, one can find a bandwidth $ b=b_n$ such that $n^{a/2}(\hat\sigma_\tau^2-\sigma_\tau^2)\stackrel{\mathcal{D}}{\longrightarrow}\mathcal{N}(0,V_\sigma)$, which yields a rate that is slower than $n^{-\frac{2-Y}{2Y}}$.
 Thus, if, for instance, $Y\leq 3/2$, the rate is slower than $n^{-1/6}$.
 Surprisingly, following the two-step approach \eqref{M1aTCLT}-\eqref{M1bTCLT}, even when thresholding is applied to \eqref{KrnlSpotVol0}, i.e.,

-there is no apparent asymptotic benefit: the optimal rate of $n^{-1/4}$ remains attainable only if $Y<4/3$, and the best possible rate when $Y\geq 4/3$ remains bounded by $n^{-\frac{2-Y}{2Y}}$, which is strictly slower.
+there is no apparent asymptotic benefit: the optimal rate of $n^{1/4}$ remains attainable only if $Y<4/3$, and the best possible rate when $Y\geq 4/3$ remains bounded by $n^{\frac{2-Y}{2Y}}$, which is strictly slower.